Madakari Nayaka & Hyder Ali: Fall of Chitradurga

 By this time, many of the Nayaka's followers and relatives had been killed or wounded.
 In one of the sallies, Madakari Nayaka and his brother Parashuramappa were both struck by bullets.

 When the fort was about to surrender in early 1779, two detachments of Maratha forces advanced to provide relief to the Nayaka.
-Hyder's forces successfully routed them.
+However, Hyder's forces successfully routed them.

 Capitulation:

 Chitradurga was finally captured by Hyder in March 1779.
-According to Rama Rao, 'The Musalman Jemadar of Chitradurga and other people in the chief's service who were disaffected towards him were bribed and on the plea of taking part in the Muharram festival the Musalman Jemadar came out and joined Hyder along with his followers'.
+According to Rama Rao, 'The Musalman Jemadar of Chitradurga and other people in the chief's service who were disaffected towards him were bribed and on the plea of taking part in the Muharram festival the Musalman Jemadar came out and joined Hyder along with his followers.'

 Following the fall of Srirangapatna in May 1799, Chitradurga remained a province of Mysore under the Wodeyars.